jonnywb/bookEvents/README.md

 To see the mobile app development requires the installation of xcode / simulator and android development toolkits.

 Once they've been installed, run "ionic cap run *android/ios* -l --external" (edit to ios or android only)

+To test as a staff member use login:

+jonnywb.dev@gmail.com
+testytest123